 Clinically referred to as halitosis, bad breath is an unpleasant condition that is cause for embarrassment both socially and professionally.
 Some people with bad breath aren’t even aware they have a problem.
 If you’re concerned about bad breath, see one of our dentists for an assessment as they can help to identify the cause and, if it’s due to an oral condition, develop a treatment programme to help eliminate it.
 What you eat affects the air you exhale.
 Sometimes bad breath is attributed to certain foods such as garlic and onions.
 Once the food is absorbed into the bloodstream, it is transferred to the lungs, where it is expelled.
 Brushing, flossing and mouthwash will only mask the odour temporarily.
 Odours continue until the body eliminates the food.
 Dieters may develop unpleasant breath from infrequent eating.
 If you do not brush and floss daily, particles of food remain in your mouth, collecting bacteria, which can cause bad breath.
 Food that collects between the teeth, on your tongue and around the gums can rot, leaving an unpleasant odour.

 The key to coping with dental anxiety is to discuss your fears with your dentist.
 Once your dentist knows what your fears are, he or she will be better able to work with you to determine the best ways to make you less anxious and more comfortable.
 The good news is that today there are a number of strategies that can be used to help reduce fear, anxiety, and pain.
-These strategies include use of medications (to either numb the treatment area or sedatives or anesthesia to help you relax), Why is my lip/tongue is still numb after having a wisdom tooth out?
-Nerve damage occurred during the extraction.
-Usually the problem is not permanent and will gradually get better over a few months.
+These strategies include the use of medications (to either numb the treatment area or sedatives or anesthesia to help you relax).

 Here's some advice.
 First, when purchasing a toothpaste for you or your child, select one that contains fluoride.
 Fluoride-containing toothpastes have been shown to prevent cavities.
 However, one word of caution: check the manufacturer's label; some toothpastes are not recommended in children under age 6.
 This is because young children swallow toothpaste and swallowing too much fluoride can lead to tooth discoloration in permanent teeth.